theofficialcopypaste/Multiboot-Tips/README.md

 Always mounting non-supported storage may:

-- shorten the storage lifespan
+- shorten the storage lifespan.
 - cause read / write error.

 This solution prevents the Mac from automatically mounting NTFS.
 This is essential for using **vifs** when editing the **fstab**.